 2. How to Make the Pizza Box Solar Oven

 - Cut a large flap into the top of the pizza box.
 You will want the flap to lift up to become a sun reflector.
 See the pictures for how the flap should be cut.

 - Tape aluminum foil to the bottom (inside) of the flap.

-- You can put aluminum foil on the inside bottom of the pizza box.
+- You can also put aluminum foil on the inside bottom of the pizza box.
 We also experimented with black paper.

 - Tape plastic wrap over the window of the pizza box lid.
 Or, place your piece of glass here when ready.